braebo/tetris/README.md

 npm run dev
 ```

-### cusomize
+### next steps

 -   Generate static files with [realfavicongenerator](https://realfavicongenerator.net/) and drop the result into `/static` to replace content like icons / pwa metadata with your own.

 -   Generate metatags [here](https://metatags.io/) and paste them into `/src/app.html` to replace the meta with your own.

-### features
+### some features

 -   [Vercel](https://vercel.com)
 -   [Typescript](https://www.typescriptlang.org)